asteroidai/blog/posts/agents.md

 title: 'Evaluating Generalist Agents'
 date: '2024-11-11T00:07:44.675Z'
 description: 'Testing generalist agents is hard, and we need evaluation techniques that can keep up with them.'
-thumbnail: '/img/blog/abstract.jpg'
+thumbnail: '/img/blog/brain.jpg'
 ---

 # You Also Need Supervision

-AI-based software represents an entirely new category of software engineering, and brings with it an extensive list of unsolved problems:
+LLM-backed systems represent an entirely new category of software.
+Giving runtime decision making authority to AI agents that can behave competently in the face of uncertainty is a powerful paradigm shift that we are only just beginning to tap into, but it also brings with it a list of unsolved problems:

 - What sort of decisions should your software make on your behalf?
-- What does it mean for your system to self-improve at runtime?
+- How should human operators supervise agents in a scalable way?
 - How do you evaluate success rates of increasingly general purpose software systems?

-We need new ways of thinking about our software in order to move forward, but we have good reasons to believe that the upside of getting it right is astronomical.
+These are difficult problems, and we're very much in the early days of defining these problem statements and venturing towards solutions.
+If we get them right, we have good reasons to believe that astronomical upsides lie ahead.

+### Why agents are hard
 Today, every company deploying agents goes through the same life cycle:

 1. *Build a prototype*